Test and evaluate experiences

 This may seem like a great result at first glance, but how can we be sure that the change in Conversion Rate had anything to do with the welcome message.
 It may be related to, for example, a high profile shout-out in social media, or another page component.
 We have no way of making comparisons and determining whether the 2% would have happened without the new welcome message.

 Because of this uncertainty, we need a controlled test method where we split visitors into two groups.
-One group, will see the website with the new welcome message.
+One group, will see the site with the new welcome message.
 This is known as the variation.

 The other group will see the website without the new welcome message.
 This is known as the control.